Cyprus, Nicosia, Guide • 6 min read • Published on July 26th, 2018

 In the summer (April-September) shops open at 16:00–20:30 in the afternoon on weekdays.
 On Wednesdays and Saturdays, you can buy from 09:00–16:30.
 You can party on Friday and Saturday from midnight to 4 am.

-Cyprus is known for warm and friendly public services accessible from 07:30–14:30 from Monday to Friday.
+Public services accessible from 07:30–14:30 from Monday to Friday.
 You drive on the left side of the road, and the currency used is euros.
 Plugs are UK style.

 To call anyone in the country; the dialing prefix is 357.
 For internet connectivity, you can use EU roaming services provided by your mobile provider.
 Alternatively, you can buy a SIM card from kiosks.
 Some offer free data.